mdoege/PyPaint/README.md

 ### Main non-features

 * Fixed canvas size (1200x800 px)
-* Fixed brush size; only one drawing tool
+* Only two drawing tools: pen and airbrush
 * Palette of 10 colors (default) or 16 colors (PICO-8 palette)
 * No undo (but you can overpaint in white)
 * No image loading (to prevent George Lucas syndrome)